espressif/esp-hosted/docs/Linux_based_host/Linux_based_readme.md

 This document explains ESP-Hosted setup and usage.
 The document is divided in two parts:
 * [Quick Start Guide](#1-quick-start-guide)
 	This section briefly explains ESP-Hosted setup.
-One can refer this guide to quickly prepare and test ESP-Hosted solution,
+One can refer this guide to quickly prepare and test ESP-Hosted solution.

 * [ESP-Hosted Comprehensive Guide](#2-esp-hosted-comprehensive-guide)
 	This section provides in depth information about ESP-Hosted setup, available customization options etc.